Imperial Tobacco Canada: George E. Tuckett

+Litigations

 Imperial Tobacco was the first Canadian cigarette manufacturer to be successfully sued by a governmental entity in Canada.
 The province of British Columbia's lawsuit against Imperial was upheld by the Supreme Court of Canada in the landmark case British Columbia v.
 Imperial Tobacco Canada Limited, [2005] 2 S.C.R.
 473, 2005 SCC 49.
 The Supreme Court ruled that the provincial Tobacco Damages and Health Care Costs Recovery Act, which allowed the government to sue tobacco companies, was constitutionally valid.

 On June 1, 2015, the Quebec Superior Court ruled against Imperial Tobacco Canada, JTI-Macdonald, and RBH in two Quebec class action suits.
 The judgment against Imperial Tobacco was in excess of $10 billion – the highest tobacco judgement in Canadian history.
 The court found that Imperial failed in its duty of care to Quebec consumers prior to 1998.
 The court required a $1 billion payment to the plaintiffs within 60 days, regardless of appeal.